RadiusNetworks/lda/README.md

 The library contains a predefined struct `LD` that can be used to access LDA methods. <br/>
 Important note about input data: LDA is a supervised learning technique so all training data needs to be labeled. <br/>
 <br/>
+### First step
 The first step would be to make a variable of type `LD` and call `LinearDiscriminant` by passing in a matrix of input data and an array of labels that correspond to the data.
-If that call is successful, then you can use other LDA methods, such as `Tranform` and `Predict`. <br/>
+If that call is successful, then you can use other LDA methods, such as `Transform` and `Predict`. <br/>
 <br/>
 Example: Iris dataset <br/>
 ```
-// Load Iris data from iris/iris.data
+// Load your data
-// Process data (See lda_test.go for code example)
+// See lda_test.go for an example of loading and pre-processing data

 // Create a matrix and fill it with iris data
 dataMatrix := mat.NewDense(numberOfRows, numberofColumns, yourDataset)